RomanLearnsHowToCode/RL_JS_StarWarsGame/README.md

 topics of this tutorial / game:

-*event listeners
+* event listeners
-*array manipulation
+* array manipulation
-*pulling data from JavaScript object
+* pulling data from JavaScript object

-*create a player character and move it around canvas with keyboard *draw game background on canvas
+* create a player character and move it around canvas with keyboard
+* draw game background on canvas
-*set custom FPS for our game (date time)
+* set custom FPS for our game (date time)

+* every spritesheet provided has been squooshed to minise the size of assets..